bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 3. Create a conda environment
 -----------------------------

-The Bokeh repository you just cloned to your local hard drive contains an :bokeh-tree:`environment.yml` file.
-In this file is all the necessary information to automatically create a basic development environment.
+The Bokeh repository you just cloned to your local hard drive contains :ref:`test environment files <contributor_guide_testing_ci_environments>` in the :bokeh-tree:`conda` folder.
+In these files are all the necessary information to automatically create a basic development environment.
 The name of this virtual environment will be ``bkdev``.

-Use ``conda env create`` at the root level of your *source checkout* directory to set up the environment and install all necessary packages:
+Use ``conda env create`` at the root level of your *source checkout* directory to set up the environment and install all necessary packages.
+The "test" environment files are versioned by Python version.
+For example, to install an environment for Python 3.10, invoke:

 .. code-block:: sh

-    conda env create -f environment.yml
+    conda env create -f conda/environment-test-3.10.yml

 Then, activate the environment: